sleif/ssh_tunnel/README.md

 This role creates a systemd based outgoing ssh tunnel.

-**Security Note:** During the playbook run the involved ssh hostkeys of the remote and maybe the jump host are added without being asked.
+**Security Note:** During the playbook run the involved ssh host keys of the remote and maybe the jump host are added without being asked.
 Please verify the keys in the known_hosts manually.

 ## Role Variables